 Robert Indiana’s C painting is indicative of his pop art pieces.
 It uses distinctive imagery in what he called “sculptural poems.”
 The bold, simple representation melds the trendy with the philosophical, and centers around one basic focal point, the C in the center.
 Bold rays of color radiate from the center, and the piece is anchored by a composite of the Columbus skyline.
 The piece includes the date the city was founded (1821) and the date Robert Indiana finished the work (1981).

-The story reprinted below is by Harry McCawley, from The Republic newspaper, Jan.
+The story reprinted below was written by Harry McCawley, for The Republic newspaper, published Jan.
 20, 2014:

 Robert Indiana will be coming home next month.
 On Feb.
 16 the famed artist will open an 11-week exhibit of his works (“The Essential Robert Indiana”) at the Indianapolis Museum of Art.